 In 2021, the ABA began that year with a resolution to begin to collect and store videos on our website for all to enjoy.

-Additionally, a grant from the Terrence L. Mills fund for North & South Carolina of the National Trust for Historic Preservation provided some matching funds to create the first of our virtual tours.
-The 60-minute resulting video is a tour of the Anderson farmstead in the Beech Glen township which will be completed in March 2021.
-Our aim is to continue to make more and add them here.
+Additionally, the grant from the Terrence L. Mills fund for North & South Carolina of the National Trust for Historic Preservation provided some matching funds to create our first virtual tours.
+The 60-minute resulting video is a tour of the Anderson farmstead in the Beech Glen township which was completed in April 2021.
+View it on our YouTube channel by linking here.